Decicus/TTT-Scoreboard-Ranks-for-ULX/README.md

 ##Current features:
 - Allows you to add, change existing, remove ranks and customize color.
 - Allows you to add or change an existing rank to use "rainbow" colors.
 This will gradually change colors.
-- Notifies admins (or groups that inherit from 'admin') about outdated versions.
 - Changing the default rank.
 - Changing column width.
 - Changing column name.